alijafari79/Git_Setup/README.md

 	**`$ ssh-keygen -t rsa -b 4096 -C "your_email_here"`**

-3) After running the above command press **Enter** to save the SSH key in its default path !
+	After running the above command press **Enter** to save the SSH key in its default path !

-- Otherwise can set your own password to generate files there (just has 2 files)
+	Otherwise can set your own password to generate files there (just has 2 files)

-Now asks for password : Enter your password
-If no need for password ---> again press **Enter**
+	Now asks for password : Enter your password. ( If no need for password --- again press **Enter**)